| The following is the complete

 Bear, who is 2.8 lbs (4 years old) and was neutered at 8 months.
 To

 get larger than this, you would have to have unaltered hobbs.
+But even though I support late neutering, I also

 feel it is more important to neuter ferrets BEFORE they are sold,